templado/documentation/README.md

 }
 ```

-Continuing with this example, the method is returning a string, and so Templado would used the returned string as the
+Continuing with this example, the method is returning a string, and so Templado would use the returned string as the
 text value for the header:

 `<h1 property="headline">The Actual Title</h1>`